Key Takeaway

 Is the combined appetite suppression from both drugs dangerous?

 It can be if it leads to severely inadequate caloric intake over an extended period.
 Short-term reduced appetite is generally manageable, but consistently eating too little can cause muscle loss, nutritional deficiencies, fatigue, and metabolic disruption.
-Your provider should monitor your weight, nutritional status, and overall well-being regularly while you are on both medications.
+Your provider should monitor your weight, nutritional status, and overall well-being regularly while you're on both medications.

 Should I take Adderall and semaglutide at different times?